Meet The Team

-Matt is an FY1 doctor working in Manchester.
+Matt is a foundation doctor working in Manchester.
 Prior to medical school he was involved in global health research and part of the team that pushed for better access to essential antimicrobials globally.
 His main clinical interests are acute general medicine and infectious diseases, whilst outside of medicine enjoys photography, playing guitar and travelling.

 Recent high profile controversies such as the Junior Doctor Contract dispute in 2016, and the Dr Hadiza Bawa-Garba case, have led to him becoming a vocal supporter for the rights of medical professionals and is eager to push for better safeguards for doctors.

 Ayan joined the DAUK committee in 2020, after he read about disparities in COVID-19 deaths.
 His medical studies were preceded by vaccine and immunotherapy research.
 After lower vaccine uptake in some communities, Ayan was a spokesperson to help clarify benefits versus risks.
 As a doctor Ayan’s interests include medical education, COVID-19, and clinical neurosciences.

 He’s also interested in structural determinants of health, such as poverty and education.

 Ayan enjoys drawing and painting, and developed visuals and researched ‘Fair Say for Fair Pay’, the DAUK’s campaign for #PayRestoration in 2021.
 This campaign informed our members, how pay is a key factor in staff retention.
 It highlighted the extent of pay loss, to our junior doctors and consultants.
 He believes in restoring pay and improving conditions, so we don’t lose doctors to better remunerations abroad.